htcondor/htcondor/docs/version-history/development-release-series-89.rst

 -  The default file transfer plugin for HTTP/HTTPS will timeout transfers that make no progress as opposed to waiting indefinitely.  :ticket:`6971`

+-  HTCondor EC2 components are now packaged for Debian and Ubuntu.
+   :ticket:`7043`

 Bugs Fixed:

 -  Argument names for all functions in the Python bindings